Piracy in the Atlantic World: North Atlantic

-Most of the pirates known during this period originated from Europe.
-Much of the known pirate activity that took place in the Northern Atlantic was along the Eastern Seaboard of Canada and the US mainland, from Newfoundland to the Florida Keys.
+Most of the pirates known during this period were from Europe.
+Much of the known pirate activity that took place in the Northern Atlantic was along the Eastern Seaboard of what would become Canada and the mainland U.S., from Newfoundland to the Florida Keys.
 Newfoundland fisheries were known as recruiting areas for pirates in the early eighteenth century.
-Bartholomew Roberts had a run-in off the coast of Newfoundland as well.
+Bartholomew Roberts was involved in an encounter off the coast of Newfoundland as well.
 There, he captured Samuel Cary, who gave an in-depth account of the event to a Boston newspaper.
 New York was a popular place for pirates to unload their goods.
-During the first quarter century of 1700s, one of the best known events is Blackbeard's blockade of Charleston's port often acknowledged as the pirate wars of South Carolina.
+During the first quarter of the 1700s, one of the best-known events is Blackbeard's blockade of Charleston's port often acknowledged as the pirate wars of South Carolina.

 Africa

-Africa was intimately tied to the economy of the Caribbean.
-The Atlantic slave trade—fueling the Caribbean economy—was frequently targeted by pirates..
-On numerous occasions, mutinous slave ship crews turned pirate.
+Africa was intimately tied to the economy of the Caribbean through the Atlantic slave trade, which was frequently targeted by pirates.
+On numerous occasions, mutinous slave ship crews became pirates.
 In addition, Bartholomew Roberts wreaked havoc for traders of all goods on the west coast of Africa.

 As capitalism developed as an economic system in early modern Europe, overseas colonies became increasingly important in the Atlantic "triangular trade" system.
-Labour-intensive colonial plantations generated a need to find a stable, long-term labour force.
-Indentured servants posed a problem in that they had legal rights and could eventually become a competing force.
-The advantages of slave labour in comparison with the disadvantages of indentured servitude contributed to the growth of the European slave trade.
+Labor-intensive colonial plantations required a stable, long-term labor force.
+Indentured servants were not ideal as they had legal rights and could eventually become a competing force.
+Slave labor had many advantages over the labor of indentured servants, which led to the growth of the European slave trade.

 Pirates were frequently a thorn in the side of European merchant companies in Africa, such as the Royal African Company (RAC).
-They disrupted the flow of labour and capital by attacking, capturing and sometimes destroying slave ships.
+They disrupted the flow of labor and capital by attacking, capturing, and sometimes destroying slave ships.
 Pirate captains often absorbed captured slaves into their crews, and Black people, both African and African American, made up a substantial part of the pirate vanguard.
 The pirate's disruption of the transatlantic slave trade declined after the end of the Golden Age of Piracy, which led to an increase in the trade by the mid-18th century.